savarchaturvedi/dfnds-project/README.md

 ## 📌 Features

-- ✅ News classification using AWS Comprehend (ML-as-a-Service)
+* ✅ News classification using AWS Comprehend (ML-as-a-Service)
-- ✅ IPFS integration for decentralized content storage
+* ✅ IPFS integration for decentralized content storage
-- ✅ Ethereum smart contract for immutable logging
+* ✅ Ethereum smart contract for immutable logging
-- ✅ Firebase-hosted frontend for user interaction
+* ✅ Firebase-hosted frontend for user interaction
-- ✅ Python IAN (Intelligent Autonomous Network) agent for duplicate detection
+* ✅ Python IAN (Intelligent Autonomous Network) agent for user flagging based on abuse detection

 ---

 # 🛠️ DFNDS Backend

-This backend powers the DFNDS (Decentralized Fake News Detection System) by performing the following:
+This backend powers the DFNDS (Decentralized Fake News Detection System) by:

-* Accepting a news headline as input via an HTTP POST request.
+* Accepting a news headline via HTTP POST.
 * Sending the headline to an Amazon SageMaker endpoint to classify it as `POSITIVE` or `NEGATIVE`.
-* Storing the classification result along with metadata to IPFS using Pinata.
+* Uploading results to IPFS using Pinata.
-* Logging all relevant results (IP, timestamp, verdict, IPFS hash) into **Google Firestore** for further analysis (e.g., user flagging by IAN agents).
+* Logging verdicts and metadata to **Google Firestore**.

+### 🧠 IAN Agent (Autonomous User Flagging)

+A containerized Python job that periodically scans Firestore for excessive `NEGATIVE` verdicts from the same IP address.
+It flags abusive users to a separate `flags` collection.

+**Deployed via:** Azure Container Apps Job (manual or scheduled trigger)

 ---